kobotoolbox/kobo-install/readme.md

 |Staging mode|  **False**  |  | ✓ (frontend only) |

 <sup>1)</sup> _HTTPS certificates must be installed on a Reverse Proxy.
-`kobo-install` can install one and use `Let's Encrypt` to generate certificates thanks to [nginx-certbot project](https://github.com/wmnnd/nginx-certbot "")_
+`KoBoInstall` can install one and use `Let's Encrypt` to generate certificates thanks to [nginx-certbot project](https://github.com/wmnnd/nginx-certbot "")_

 ## Requirements